Match the report title.

 Scan source and target paths before re-exporting blindly.

-Apple Books or Google Play EPUB rejected: store upload rejection caused by EPUBCheck, duplicate id, metadata, link, anchor, navigation, manifest, media-type, package, or ZIP validation blockers.
+Fix EPUB for Apple Books: store upload rejection caused by EPUBCheck, duplicate id, metadata, link, anchor, navigation, manifest, media-type, package, or ZIP validation blockers.

 What it means